-An examination by a USCIS-approved civil surgeon must be conducted prior to submitting the I-485.
-The results are recorded by the surgeon on a form I-693, sealed in an envelope and are valid for one year following the date of the exam.
+Conducted by a USCIS-approved surgeon prior to submitting Form I-485 (Adjustment of Status application).
+The results are recorded by the surgeon on Form I-693 (Report of Medical Examination and Vaccination Record), sealed in an envelope and are valid for one year following the date of the exam.

 2. USCIS Filing